× Home Journeys Countries and Cities Monasteries Ways of St. James

 ☰ Menu Flagge Deutsch Drapeau français British flag

-In the heart of Burgundy on the Saône in the city of Tournus we visited the Romanesque church of Saint Philibert.
-Originally there was a Benedictine monastery here.
-It was founded in 875 as Saint Valérien monastery (by Charles the Bald) because Saint Valerian was buried here on this site.
+In the heart of Burgundy on the Saône, in the town of Tournus, we visited the Romanesque church of Saint Philibert.
+This was originally a Benedictine monastery.
+It was founded in 875 as the monastery of Saint Valentine (by Charles the Bald) because Saint Valerian was buried here.

-He had suffered martyrdom for the faith in Christ in 178.
+He was martyred for his faith in Christ in 178.

 The monks came from the monastery of Noirmoutier.
-There they were expelled by the Normans and brought the relics of Saint Philibert.
-The relics had already undergone a long journey, with stops in Déas - today's Saint Philibert de Grand-Lieu - around 819, then in Cunault - today's Chênehutte-Trèves-Cunault -, then in the Neuville-de-Poitou area, then in Auvergne.
-In 875, they finally reached the convent of Saint-Valérien in Tournus, which was later named after Saint-Philibert
+They had been expelled by the Normans and brought the relics of Saint Philibert with them.
+The relics had already been on a long journey, stopping in Déas - now Saint Philibert de Grand-Lieu - around 819, then in Cunault - now Chênehutte-Trèves-Cunault -, then in the Neuville-de-Poitou area, then in Auvergne.
+In 875, they finally reached the convent of Saint-Valérien in Tournus, which was later named after Saint-Philibert.

-The existing church of Tournus was enlarged for the new monastery.
-However, in 937 the monastery and the church were destroyed and rebuilt after 949.
-In 1007, large parts of the monastery burned down, and the monastery church was rebuilt around 1020.
-In 1120 the new church building was consecrated by Pope Calixt II.
+The existing church of Tournus was enlarged to accommodate the new monastery.
+However, the monastery and church were destroyed in 937 and rebuilt in 949.
+In 1007 large parts of the monastery burned down and the monastery church was rebuilt around 1020.
+The new church was consecrated by Pope Calixt II in 1120.

 In 1627 the Benedictine monastery was dissolved and replaced by a canonical monastery.
-This was also dissolved in 1785.
-In 1790 the property fell to the town of Tournus due to the French Revolution (1789-1799).
-From 1802 on, services could be held in the church again.
-In 1841-1851 the church was restored.
+This was also abolished in 1785.
+In 1790, as a result of the French Revolution (1789-1799), the property passed to the town of Tournus.
+In 1802, the church was reopened for worship.
+The church was restored between 1841 and 1851.

 Saint Philibert, Front